swtmply/allen-expense-tracker-html/README.md

 ### Getting Started

-Clone the repository and look at the source code.

 In the `index.js` file you can see the `load()` function that initiates the application.

 This application reflects everything that I learned throughout the `Javascript Core Language Path`.